 Report Cards: Report cards will be completed and sent home four times this school year.
 If you have questions regarding your child's report card, please contact your child's teacher.

 Grade Access: Parents will have access to their students grades through the Skyward Grade portal.
-This can be set up through the Dean of Academics.
-Call for more information (612-385-6150).
+This can be set up by calling for more information (612-326-7200).